 The Ngunawal people are still actively involved in the protection and preservation of our culture.

-Tyronne Bell is the youngest of seven children and grew up in Yass, learning traditional culture from his father Don Bell (senior).
+Tyronne Bell is a Ngunawal descendant who grew up in Yass, learning traditional culture from his father Don Bell (senior).
 Challenging early experiences helped shape his lifelong passion for the advancement of Aboriginal issues.
-Tyronne has become a strong advocate for the recognition of Aboriginal culture and language, in particular, the culture and language of the Ngunawal people.
+Tyronne has become a strong advocate for the recognition of Aboriginal culture and language, in particular the culture and language of the Ngunawal people.

 Veronica (Ronnie) Jordan